-Tests are implemented that measure the variations of the time delta over an invocation of the hash loop.
+Tests are implemented that measure the variations of the time delta over an invocation of the LFSR loop.
+The tests are provided with the tests_userspace/timing/jitterentropy-fol test case for user space, and the stat-fold DebugFS file for testing the kernel space.

-The design of the LFSR loop in section 3.1.3 explains that the number of LFSR loop iterations varies between 20 and 24 iterations.
+The design of the LFSR loop in section 3.1.3 explains that the number of LFSR loop iterations varies between 2^0 and 2^4 iterations.
 The testing of the entropy of the LFSR loop must identify the lower boundary and the upper boundary.
 The lower boundary is the minimum entropy the LFSR loop at least will have: this minimum entropy is the entropy observable over a fixed LFSR loop count.
-The test uses 20 as the fixed LFSR loop count.
+The test uses 2^0 as the fixed LFSR loop count.
 On the other hand, the upper boundary of the entropy is set by allowing the LFSR loop count to float freely within the above mentioned range.